 Mt.
 Tom, Woodstock: Marsh-Billings-Rockefeller National Historic Park offers endless snowshoe and ski trails in the winter.
 Multiple easy routes will bring hikers to the summit of Mt.
 Tom where views of the beautiful town of Woodstock can be found.

 Spruce Mountain, Plainfield: The ascent to the summit of the 3037’ Spruce Mountain gradually climbs until the last ½ mile steepens and can become notoriously icy.
-Microspikes or snowshoes with crampons are highly recommended for this section, but you will be greeted by sweeping views toward NH and 360 views from the fire tower.
+Microspikes or snowshoes with crampons are highly recommended for this section, but you will be greeted by sweeping views toward NH and 360-degree views from the fire tower.

 Western: